-(Not known.
+(Not known – no documents found to date confirm who Drury Going’s parents were.
 Due to Y-DNA results, the most likely parents of Drury Goyen (or Going) are listed below):

 Thomas Going b. abt 1720 (1st choice: alternative parent.
 Y-DNA match – Thomas Going is son of John Going and Mary Keith Going – which could mean that John Going and Mary Keith Going are actually Drury Going’s grandparents rather than parents)

 John Going b. abt 1700 and Mary Keith (2nd choice: alternative parent.
 Y-DNA match – there are no known documents verifying Drury’s parents.
 Y-DNA verifies that the descendants of Drury Goyen b.
 1749 have the same paternal ancestor as Thomas Goin).